 The 5G system shall be able to support mutual authentication between sensing service consumer and NEF/SF.

 The 5G system shall be able to support integrity protection, confidentiality protection and replay protection for the communication between sensing service consumer and NEF/SF.
 The 5G system shall be able to authorize sensing service request from a sensing service consumer.

-5.X Key Issue #X: <Key Issue Name>

-5.X.1 Key issue details5.X.2 Security threats

-5.X.3 Potential security requirements

 * * * End of Changes * * * *